-- You have booked a time slot to visit the site – if you try to visit the site without a permit, you will not be given access and you will cause delays for others
+- book a time slot to visit the site – if you try to visit the site without a booking, you will not be given access and you will cause delays for others

-- You are unable to make use of other options such as the bulky waste service, a licensed waste carrier, hiring a skip or the free garden waste service
+- Consider making use of other options such as the bulky waste service, a licensed waste carrier, hiring a skip or the free garden waste service

-- You’ve considered reuse and recycle options such as Facebook Market Place, Freecycle, Gumtree etc.
+- Consider reuse and recycle options such as Facebook Market Place, Freecycle, Gumtree etc.